fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 **Hunter (Hu):** Practitioner of the more subtle combat arts, the Hunter gives up multiple attacks per round but gains a critical strike ability.
 When successful, a critical strike kills the target immediately.
 Hunters share all the other combat statistics with Warriors, including Hit Die.

-A Hunter's Critical Strike ability is a secret statistic; it starts at 0 at first level and goes up 1–32 per level to a max of 255.
+A Hunter's Critical Strike ability is a secret statistic; it starts at 0 at 1st level and goes up 1–32 per level to a max of 255.
 On every successful melee hit, the game rolls a random number 0–255, and if it's below the Hunter's Critical Strike skill, a critical hit is scored.
 The early/mid levels can be brutally hard for a Hunter, but at higher levels they kill almost everyone they hit.
 You probably want one.

 **Bard (Ba):** A jack-of-all-trades who can make magic with their music but still hold their own in a brawl.
 Bards have the same Hit Die as Warriors but are otherwise worse fighters, and they don't get multiple attacks.
 However, Bard Songs are unique to this class, and there are several magical musical instruments that only Bards can use, most notably the Fire Horn and its cousins.